dclbas/LMS_Controls/example_commands.md

   - "Hey google ask LMS Controls to pause player"

 ## Some Example Conversations Using LMS Controls
-- Example #1: Implicit Intent followed by several explicit intents
+- Example #1: Implicit intent followed by several explicit intents

       USER	hey google ask LMS Controls to play artist Diana Krall in the media room AGENT	Playing artist Diana Krall in the mediaroom